andrey-zherikov/argparse/README.md

 ### Mutually required arguments

-Mutually required arguments (i.e. those that require other arguments) can be declared using `RequiredTogether()` UDA:
+Mutually required arguments (i.e., those that require other arguments) can be declared using `RequiredTogether()` UDA:

 ```d
 struct T